 The Modern Learning Ecosystem Framework

 To fit learning into the work experience, you must leverage an expanded set of training and support options – beyond the traditional course.
-Once the components of the Outcome Model have been identified, the Modern Learning Ecosystem Framework can help you determine the right tactics to apply and the right content to build.
+Once the components of the Results-First Model have been identified, the Modern Learning Ecosystem Framework can help you determine the right tactics to apply and the right content to build.

 This framework applies a “layered approach to learning,” working from the bottom up to provide just the right amount of support structure and availability based on the identified need.
 The tactics within each layer will vary by organization, but the same considerations should be evaluated when deciding on how much of the framework should be applied.

 - Context: When, where and how will content be used to close the knowledge and behavior gaps?
 Each layer supports different employee contexts.

 - Criticality: The worse the impact of failure, the higher up you should go.

 - Complexity: The more complex the topic, the higher up you should go.